tythe-protocol/tythe/README.md

 # How

 1. Open source maintainers add [tythe.json](./tythe-sample.json) to their repositories.
 This declares how to send them money in a machine-readable way.
-2. Companies take [The Tythe Covenant](./covenant.html) by posting it to social media, or on their website.
+2. Companies take [The Tythe Covenant](./covenant.md) by posting it to social media, or on their website.
 The Covenant is a public promise to contribute [up to 1%](#calculating-your-tythe) of R&D monthly to open source maintenance.
 Enforcement of the convenant is entirely social.
-3. Companies use [go-tythe](#tools) (or whatever other tool they want) to automatically distribute and send money to the maintainers of their dependencies every month.
+3. Companies use [go-tythe](#status) (or whatever other tool they want) to automatically distribute and send money to the maintainers of their dependencies every month.
 4. 🙌

-# Calculating your Tythe
+# How Tythes are Calculated

-A company's tythe is based on its R&D expenditure.
+A company's tythe is based on its annualized R&D expenditure.
 It will never be greater than 1% of this value, and usually significantly smaller.

 ```
 tythe = R&D * 0.1 * tythed_deps / total_deps

-R&D:         your current R&D expenditure
+R&D:         annualized R&D expenditure
-total_deps:  count of your transitive dependencies
+total_deps:  count of transitive dependencies
-tythed_deps: subset of total_deps that contain a tythe.json
+tythed_deps: count of total_deps that contain a tythe.json
 ```

 ## Example 1